Lady Camilla Osborne: Early life and family

 While she was not able to inherit the dukedom from her father, she did inherit money from his personal estate upon his death along with an annual allowance.
 In 1971 she inherited £1,000,000 (equivalent to £12,970,000 in 2016) from the family trust.

 Osborne studied philosophy and English at Newcastle University, but left after a year.

 Personal life

-Osborne married Julian Brownlow Harris and in 1972 gave birth to a daughter, Emily Kate Godolphin Harris.
+Osborne married Julian Brownlow Harris and in 1972 gave birth to a daughter.
 The couple later divorced.
 In 1975 she became engaged to Christopher Moorsom, but later called off the engagement.

 Osborne married a second time to Nigel Richard Patton Dempster in 1977 at the Chelsea Register Office.
 The couple spent the first years of their marriage living separately.
-She gave birth to another daughter, Louisa Beatrix Dempster, in 1979.
+She gave birth to another daughter, in 1979.
 The marriage was dissolved in 2002.
 Nigel Dempster and Lady Camilla remained close after their divorce.
 Dempster died on 12 July 2007.
 Osborne was present at his funeral.

 Osborne stated that she believed her father, having sold the family estate Hornby Castle, lived an unhappy life without purpose.

 In 2004, Osborne sold a painting by William Oram that had been painted for one of the Dukes of Leeds.

 Osborne was featured in the BBC Two documentary The Last Dukes.